 Essaouira is a quaint, historic town filled with interesting streets, a colorful harbor home to hundreds of fishing boats, Portuguese ramparts and fortifications, as well as miles of white sand beaches.
 Essaouira also offers some of the best seafood in all of Morocco, which may be why it was a favorite hideaway for Orson Welles.

-This morning we visit a local woman's Argan Oil Cooperative to see how this precious oil is produced.
-We then travel to Marrakesh and stop at the city's famous landmark, the Koutoubia Mosque before checking into our hotel.
+This morning we visit a local woman's Argan Oil Cooperative to see how this precious oil is produced before we travel to Marrakech.

 Today we will drive back to Morocco's largest city, Casablanca.
-Tonight we enjoy a farewell dinner reminiscing on all of the wonderful encounters and experiences during our Moroccan adventure.
-Overnight in Casablanca.
+Tonight we enjoy a Farewell Dinner, reminiscing on all of the wonderful encounters and experiences during our Moroccan adventure.

 Day 18: Depart Casablanca